Sa1charan/jenkins/README.md

 3. Build Periodically: its similar to poll scm but independent of commit changes it automatically triggers a builds in jenkins at a specifies time.

+**day2**
+today we learned how to deploy an app using jenkins, ,mavins and tomcat

+**day3**

+today we learned about storage of artifacts of an application server using nexus